diquah/pexe-legacy/README.md

  * You are trying to create a standalone executable.
  * Pexe is not on your client machine.
  * Python is not installed on your client machine.

+### How to use:
+In the command line:

+`pexe.py <target> <args>`

+**\<target>** A file or a directory.

+In Build Mode:
+> If a .py file is specified it will be executed upon unpacking, i.e. your "main.py" file.
+If a directory is specified it will automatically look for "main.py".
+If "main.py" is not found, the program will error.

+In Run Mode:
+> A .pexe file.

+**\<args>** Arguments.
+* `-b`: Build mode.
+* `-r`: Run mode.

+If both build and run modes are specified, the target should be as specified for build mode.

+If no modes are specified, run mode is default.